PrimeTimeTran/rn-GoogleNews/README.md

 **C)** Wrap our api request `try` & `catch` to handle potential errors.

-1. Define a new piece of state, `hasErrored`, with an initial state of false, because the request hasn't failed yet.
+1. Define a new piece of state, `hasErrored`, with an initial state of `false` because when the app loads, the app hasn't made a request that has failed yet.

 ```jsx
 const [hasErrored, setHasApiError] = useState(false);
 ```

 2. Wrap our `getNews` functions body with a `try` & `catch`.
-If the request fails, we call `setHasApiError` with an argument of true.
+If the request fails, we call `setHasApiError` with an argument of `true`.

 ```jsx
 const getNews = async () => {